SpaceX CRS-21: Experiments

-BioAsteroid is an experiment designed to test the infrastructure and tools needed for asteroid, lunar, and Martian rock mining.
-It will mine basalt from those bodies for exploration when humans eventually land on them.
+BioAsteroid is an experiment designed to test the infrastructure and tools needed for asteroid, lunar, and Martian rock biomining.
+It will use microorganisms (the bacterium S. desiccabilis and the fungus P. simplicissimum) to extract metals from L-chondrite, testing the possibility to use this technique to obtain resources that will allow long-term and long-distance human space exploration and extraterrestrial settlements.

 Hemocue is a test of the system for white blood cell testing on the Moon and Mars.
 The systems were developed under Earth's gravity, and still need to be tested in zero-g's.

 The Brain Organoid experiment is a continuation of the first Brain Organoid experiment.
 Its goal is to validate the first round of experiments and to continue the research recorded during those first tests.
 The program studies the early developed human brain, its movements in microgravity, and can help address and create better models of neurodegenerative disorders.

 Cardinal Heart is a continuation of a previous experiment.
 This experiment will study cardiomyocytes in human heart tissue and its reaction to a zero-g environment.
 NASA Astronaut Kate Rubins was present for the experiment on station a few years ago, and she said that, paraphrased, few things on station make her gasp, but this is one thing that does.

 Subsa-Brains studies the effects of micrometeorites and space junk and the damage they can cause, as well as the process to repair the tissue, called brazing, and if it still works in a zero-gravity environment.

 Three-Dimensional Microbial Monitoring (3DMM) is a project that aims to construct a three-dimensional map of bacteria and metabolites that are present at various locations throughout the ISS, and determine how the spaceflight environment affects the various species identified.

 Monoclonal Crystal Research in Microgravity (MCRM) is a protein crystallization experiment by the American pharmaceutical company Bristol Myers Squibb.
 NASA astronauts will study the crystallization of monoclonal antibodies in space, with the aim of improving drug formulation and delivery for patients on Earth.
 Monoclonal antibodies are lab-created proteins designed to interact with specific targets, called antigens.
 Monoclonal antibodies are used in the treatment of numerous diseases, including cancer.

-Rodent Research-23 (RR-23), will study the effects of spaceflight on the eyes, specifically on the structure and function of the arteries, veins, and lymphatic vessels that are needed to maintain vision.
+Rodent Research-23 will study the effects of spaceflight on the eyes, specifically on the structure and function of the arteries, veins, and lymphatic vessels that are needed to maintain vision.

 Student Spaceflight Experiments Program: The Student Spaceflight Experiments Program (SSEP) has 27 experiments manifested as part of Mission 14A.

 The CRS-21 pressurized capsule carries a variety of other research including studies on how space conditions affect the interaction between microbes and minerals.